 Once uploaded, click Network Activate to activate the plugin across your entire network.

-That’s it, ExactMetrics is now active throughout your WordPress multisite network!
+ExactMetrics is now active throughout your WordPress multisite network!
+We’ll set it up after we create your Google Analytics account next.

 The next step is to verify your license key and add Google Analytics to WordPress multisite.

-After activating ExactMetrics on your network, you’ll be taken to a welcome screen.
+After you installed ExactMetrics on your network in step one, you were taken to a welcome screen.
 Click the Launch the wizard button to begin the setup process.

 You can also launch the setup wizard by navigating to ExactMetrics » Settings and clicking the Launch Setup Wizard button.